One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

 Haas

-Esteban Ocon – Oliver Bearman
+Esteban Ocon – Rafael Câmara

 Racing Bulls

-With Hadjar and Lindblad both likely to be promoted, Racing Bulls will have to bring in two brand new drivers.
-It’s really anybody’s guess, but Tsolov and Tramnitz are both RB Juniors who are doing reasonably well in F3.
-Alternatively, Red Bull could bring in another young driver who is not currently affiliated with their programs (think Freddie Slater or Ugo Ugochukwu).
+Tsolov and Tramnitz are both RB Juniors who did reasonably well in F3 this year.
+Tsolov is likely the preferred choice among the two.
+Alternatively, Red Bull could bring in another young driver who is not yet affiliated with their programme.

 Audi